kyren/gc-arena/README.md

   `Collect` on generators automatically through some as-yet-undesigned rust feature, this would greatly improve the convenience and viability of the techniques in these crates in general.

+* The crates are currently very light on documentation and examples.

 ## Prior Art